-Natural boron is composed of two stable isotopes, one of which (boron-10) has a number of uses as a neutron-capturing agent.
+Natural boron is composed of two stable isotopes, one of which (boron-10) has several uses as a neutron-capturing agent.
 The number of isotopes – atoms of the same element with a different number of neutrons – is 6.
-Most common isotopes are: B-10 (natural abundance 19.9 percent) and B-11 (natural abundance 80.1 percent).
+The most common isotopes are B-10 (natural abundance 19.9 percent) and B-11 (natural abundance 80.1 percent).

 Boron Compounds – Boric Acid and Borates

-Boron is the lightest element of the boron group (above) with three valence electrons that form covalent bonds to produce a number of compounds including:
+Boron is the lightest element of the boron group (above), with three valence electrons that form covalent bonds to produce several compounds, including:

 – Boric acid – all Borates are derived from Boric Acid

 – Borate Salts, including the mineral Borax and Sodium Metaborate

 Borates are the form in which boron most often occurs in nature, mainly as borate minerals and borosilicates.
 The incomplete octet means that Borates act as Lewis acids.
 When a trigonal boron atom accepts a pair of electrons from a Lewis base, it adopts a tetrahedral configuration, and the octet rule is satisfied.